maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 - **dotenv-java**: Manages configuration variables securely
 - **Maven Shade plugin**: Creates an executable JAR with all dependencies

+> [!note]
-> **Note**: Maven is a build automation tool that manages project dependencies and builds.
+> Maven is a build automation tool that manages project dependencies and builds.
 The `pom.xml` file defines what libraries your project needs, and Maven automatically downloads them.
 The `dependencies` section lists required libraries, while the `plugins` section configures build tools.

+> [!important]
-> **Checkpoint #1**: After creating the `pom.xml` file, run `mvn verify` in your terminal from the project directory.
+> **Checkpoint**: After creating the `pom.xml` file, run `mvn verify` in your terminal from the project directory.
 Maven should download all dependencies without errors.
 If you see "BUILD SUCCESS", your Maven configuration is correct.

 ## Understanding Ignite's Client-Server Architecture